wavemotion-dave/ColecoDS/README.md

 dsktool from https://github.com/charlierobson/einsdein-vitamins
 or
-EDIP v1e which you can find in the extras folder on the ColecoDS github page.
+EDIP version 1e which you can find in the extras folder on the ColecoDS github page.

 With either of these tools, you should be able to extract more than 50 .COM games that currently work.